unicode-org/message-format-wg/spec/registry.md

 - `{$t :time}` is the same as `{$t :time style=short}`

 > [!NOTE]
-> Pattern selection based on date/time values is a complex topic and no support for this
-> is required in this release.

-> [!NOTE]
 > The default formatting behavior of `:datetime` is inconsistent with `Intl.DateTimeFormat`
 > in JavaScript and with `{d,date}` in ICU MessageFormat 1.0.
 > This is because, unlike those implementations, `:datetime` is distinct from `:date` and `:time`.